talking-robotics/talking-robotics.github.io/index.md

 ## Format
 Talking Robotics happens virtually and bi-weekly, i.e., every other week, allocating 30 min for presentation and 30 min for Q&A and networking.
 Sessions have a roundtable format where everyone is welcome to share ideas.
 Recordings and materials are shared in this website.

+Security issues: Zoom links are publicly available on our communication channels; thus, we kindly ask participants to rename themself - e.g., First Name + Last Name (Affiliation/Country) - when joining the session.
+We welcome suggestions on how to improve the security of these meetings.

 ---

 ## Talks Schedule